e-VRO/frvcpy/README.md

 Solutions are written in the [VRP-REP](http://www.vrp-rep.org/) format for easy importing and visualization with the [VRP-REP Mapper](https://vrp-rep.github.io/mapper/) (_formal solution specification available [here](http://www.vrp-rep.org/resources.html)_).

+_Note: Example problem instances are available in the `instances` directory on the [project's homepage](https://github.com/e-VRO/frvcpy/).
+For easy access to the example files, we recommend cloning the repository._

 ## Instance Translation

 Instance translation is available for some E-VRP instances formatted according to the VRP-REP specification (_available [here](http://www.vrp-rep.org/resources.html)_).